-There many easy days trips around Melbourne that you can build into your Australia itinerary.
-On my last trip, I have explored more of Victoria and was truly impressed with this region.
-One of the places I liked most is Marysville.
-Located 130 km northeast of Melbourne, it’s a key stopping point when exploring the Yarra Ranges National Park.
+There are many easy day trips around Melbourne that you can build into your Australia itinerary.
+On my last trip, I explored more of Victoria and was impressed with Marysville.
+Located 130 km north Easst of Melbourne, it’s a must-see when exploring the Yarra Ranges National Park.

 How to get from Melbourne to Marysville

-I went to Marysville on a day trip, but it’s also a great weekend getaway from Melbourne or a stopover when going from Melbourne to Sydney on the coastal drive.
+I went to Marysville on a day trip, but it’s also a great weekend getaway from Melbourne or a stopover from Melbourne to Sydney on the coastal drive.

 Best Things to do in Marysville

-Marysville is a popular holiday destination among families with kids, well-known for the Steavenson Falls and the variety of outdoor attractions.
-The whole Yarra Valley region nearby is a paradise for nature lovers offering many walking and biking tracks with terrific panorama views from lookouts.
+Marysville is a popular holiday destination among families with kids, well-known for the Steavenson Falls and the variety of outdoor attractions around Marysville.
+The Yarra Valley region nearby is a paradise for nature lovers offering many walking and biking tracks with terrific panorama views from lookouts.
 In winter, Melbourne is the nearest place to go skiing.
-The popular Lake Mountain offers over 30 km of amazing cross-country ski trails, toboggan slopes, and more winter attraction.
+The famous Lake Mountain offers over 30 km of fantastic cross-country ski trails, toboggan slopes, and more winter attractions.

-Here are my picks for a summer day trip in Marysville from Melbourne.
+Here are our picks for the things to do on a day trip to Marysville from Melbourne.

 1. Steavenson Waterfalls

-The main reason tourists visit Marysville is Steavenson Falls, which is the no. 1 attraction.
-We drove to the car park (parking is 3 dollars) and walked the 700 meters trail to the viewing platform and then to falls base, where you can take photos and shoot videos.
+The main reason tourists visit Marysville is Steavenson Falls, the top attraction.
+We drove to the car park (parking is 3 dollars) and walked the 700 meters trail to the viewing platform and then to the falls base, where you can take photos and shoot videos.

 You can also drive to the lookout.
 I didn’t go because it was cloudy, but it’s a must-do thing on a clear day.
 The waterfalls are illuminated until 11 pm, so a late-night visit is also worth it.
-Beware that it’s a pretty busy place over weekends, among the locals too, so if you want to have a relaxed and more peaceful experience, plan a trip to the Steavenson Falls on weekdays.
+Beware that it’s a pretty busy place over weekends, among the locals too, so if you want a relaxed and more peaceful experience, plan a weekday trip to Steavenson Falls.

 2. Bruno’s Art and the Sculpture Garden

 I didn’t know about Bruno’s Art and his amazing Sculpture Garden.
-I love arts, so it was a lovely surprise and possibly no. 1 attraction of this town.
-Bruno is a great artist with a witty personality, very passionate about art.
+I love arts, so it was a lovely surprise and possibly the no. 1 attraction in this town.
+Bruno is a great artist with a witty personality and is very passionate about art.
 And his garden is simply amazing, dotted with hundreds of beautiful life-sized terracotta sculptures.

 From witches, wizards, elves, goddesses, goblins and many more fairy tales, characters and people inspired Bruno on his journey worldwide.
-This sculpture garden’s story is also impressive; most of the artworks were damaged by the Black Saturday bushfire in 2009.
+This sculpture garden’s story is also impressive; the Black Saturday bushfire damaged most artworks in 2009.
 Bruno was lucky to survive the fire and chose to stay in Marysville to rebuild his beautiful sculpture garden.
 A few years ago, he reopened it to the public.

 There is a small entry fee of 10 dollars on weekends and 5 dollars on weekdays.
 I highly recommend visiting this place, as it is a unique experience not to miss.
-The house inside is also filled with artworks and memorabilia.
-Bruno is often there to greet visitors, and it was a pleasure to meet him.
+The house inside is also filled with artwork and memorabilia.
+Bruno often greets visitors, and it was a pleasure to meet him.

 3. Gallipoli Park

-At the town centre’s end, Gallipoli park lies just next to the Marysville Visitor’s Centre.
-I took a walk around the oval lake, which offers a shaded pathway and relaxing spots to sit and relax.
-There is also a beautiful playground for kids near the river, with swings, flying fox and more attractions.
+At the town centre’s end, Gallipoli park lies next to the Marysville Visitor’s Centre.
+I walked around the oval lake, which offers a shaded pathway and relaxing spots to sit and relax.
+There is also a beautiful playground for kids near the river, with swings, flying foxes and more attractions.
 I also had a flying fox ride, so much fun.
-Gallipoli is a well-kept park; you can also grab some food to eat at the nearby picnic and BBQ area.
+Gallipoli is a well-kept park; you can also grab some food at the nearby picnic and BBQ.
 There are also fishing spots along the river.

 4. Cafe Strip

-If you plan to stop over in Marysville, there is a range of accommodation from guest houses, cottages, caravan parks, camping spots and the vibe hotel.
+If you plan to stop over in Marysville, there is a range of accommodations from guest houses, cottages, caravan parks, camping spots and the vibe hotel.

-How to organize your day trip from Melbourne to Marysville
+How to plan a day trip from Melbourne to Marysville

-If you plan to travel from Melbourne to Marysville, here is a list of travel resources I use to organise all my trips around Australia.
+If you plan to travel from Melbourne to Marysville, here is a list of travel resources we recommend using.

-If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your accommodation, rental car, or purchase my book using the links in the box below.
+If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel, book your accommodation and rental car, or purchase my book using the links below.
 Thank you!